Part 5

 Even with more than 200,000 people on site there is generally plenty of space for everybody.
 However there are times when large crowds are on the move, especially in the evenings when people are moving between stages, or after the headline acts finish when people are heading in and out of the late night area in the South Eastern corner of the site and around Arcadia.
 Most of the "pinch points" such as gates and bridges have been widened over the years but nevertheless it can be scary for those who aren't comfortable in large crowds.
 So please be careful, think of others, and don't add unnecessarily to any crowd situation.

-If you find yourself in a position where you are a little overwhelmed by the whole thing there's always plenty of space to sit quietly for a while in the Greenfields and always remember that places like the Sanctuary, The Samaritans and the Welfare tents have people on hand to help if it all gets a bit too much.
+If you find yourself in a position where you are a little overwhelmed by the whole thing there's always plenty of space to sit quietly for a while in the Greenfields, in the Woods or up on the hill overlooking the site, and always remember that places like the Sanctuary, The Samaritans and the Welfare and "Worthy Rest" tents have people on hand to help if it all gets a bit too much.

 What times do the bands start and finish?